All Episodes

 What I tip.

-My father waited, you know, tables on weekends, and he needed the money.
+My father waited, you know, tables on weekends and he needed the money.

-And I I know how hard they work, and I did it myself, and I attend the bar and I c I was a cook and a dishwasher.
+And I tended a bar and I was a cook and a dishwasher.

 I know people get sick of hearing that.

-But yeah, it's you're right about that.
+But yeah, you're right about that.

 It's a gift.